conmas/site/_posts/2019-04-14-apple-replace-macos-apps-marzipan.md

 Like Contacts, this is an area where the two apps are incredibly close, with only a handful of power-user features dividing them.
 Both apps allow you to create, manage, and delete calendars and events.
 The more advanced stuff comes in when you begin to consider the various third-party services that Calendar needs to contend with, and where Apple has prioritized delivering the pro-adjacent features that many people rely on.

 ![Screenshot of the Apple Calendar app pane for scheduling a meeting, visualizing attendees’ availability.
 Three names are visible, Connor Mason, Billy Collins, and Daniel Wolf.](/assets/apple-calendar-scheduling.webp)
-<span class="caption">This feature is great.
+<div class="caption">This feature is great.
 On iOS, it's really, really not great.
-(Hi [Billy Collins](https://www.wipfli.com/about-wipfli/partners-and-associates/billy-collins) and [Daniel Wolf](https://www.wolfco.us/about).)<span class="caption">
+(Hi [Billy Collins](https://www.wipfli.com/about-wipfli/partners-and-associates/billy-collins) and [Daniel Wolf](https://www.wolfco.us/about).)<div class="caption">

 One great example of this disparity is calendar delegation, a feature which allows you to view other users' calendars within the same interface, and use this information when scheduling meetings with team members within your organization.
 Outlook and Google Calendars make this a core feature, and it's incredibly useful on the macOS version of Calendar.
 Without it, on iOS, scheduling a meeting can become a maddening experience, trying to guess what times of day might work for your colleagues' schedules and checking to see if they're free.
 It's bad enough that I'll frequently put down my iPad or iPhone and decide that I'll schedule the meeting later, if I even need to at all.

 ![Screenshot of the preferences window for the Calendar app on macOS, showing delegation and calendar-sharing options for work accounts.](/assets/apple-calendar-delegation.webp)
-<span class="caption">Calendar Delegation in Calendar for macOS.
-I'm going to be honest, I don't know if I'm enough of a pro to actually use everything that calendar services have to offer.</span>
+<div class="caption">Calendar Delegation in Calendar for macOS.
+I'm going to be honest, I don't know if I'm enough of a pro to actually use everything that calendar services have to offer.</div>

 Adding this level of support to the iOS version of Calendar would be a win for business users, an audience that Apple is always interested in courting to adopt iOS in the enterprise.
 More advanced calendar features like these are already common on third-party calendar apps, including Outlook and Google Calendar themselves, so perhaps it's not an imperative for Apple to address the gap.
 Maybe like Contacts, this is another example where doing nothing isn't all that bad.
 But it *would* make me sublimely happy.